A Red Deer Businessman is looking to diversify his investments.

 - The first step will be a call to the broker to get the buyer’s cell number.

-- The seller using his own cell or any other number not associated with him to protect his identity will call the buyer to feel him out without revealing information that might identify the business.
+- The seller using his own cell or any other number not associated with the business will call the buyer to feel him out without revealing information that might identify the business.

-- Talks would continue only if this initial conversation ended with mutual interest declared by both sides.
+- Talks would continue only if this initial conversation ends with mutual interest declared by both sides.

 Next Steps for a potential seller . . .

 I’m the guy in the middle.
 At this stage, neither party has to know who the other is.
-All the buyer needs at this point are a brief description of your business, your product line and your revenues.
+All the buyer needs at this point are a brief description of your business, your product / service ‘type’ and your revenues.

 If he is still interested, he’ll need to know your normalized cash flow to assess value.
 Your banker or accountant can do this for you (but may charge you).
 Or you can send me your latest tax filing or income statement with any identifying information blacked out.

-I will come up with your normalized cash flow (maybe needing some clarification as I delve deeper) and my take on the market value of your firm.
+I will come up with your normalized cash flow (maybe needing some clarifications as I delve deeper) and my take on the market value of your firm.

 You will take this number to your banker or accountant to verify it is within the range of completed deals they see pass over their desks.

 If we get everybody on side on value and products, you and the buyer can sit down and discuss operations and other matters until one of you walks away or the buyer is ready to propose a deal.